-The Trust continues to provide recovery plans for two of its schools as they have deficit funds: Hellesdon £82,461 (2019: £582,705) and Acle £466,993 (2019: £450,232).
-The Trust itself also had a brought forward deficit of £477,197 at the start of the year and a deficit carried forwards of £482,292 at the end of the year.
+The Trust continues to provide a recovery plan for Acle due to the deficit of £355,071 (2020: £466,993).
+The Trust itself also had a brought forward deficit of £482,292 at the start of the year and a deficit carried forwards of £473,422 at the end of the year.

-Hellesdon High School has made significant inroads into the deficit budget by generating a revenue surplus £500,244 in the year, reducing the carried forward deficit to £82,461.
-This result is ahead of the recovery plan provided to the ESFA, which expects the school to return to a positive revenue funds position in the year 2021/22.
+Hellesdon High School recovered its deficit budget by generating a revenue surplus £699,380 in the year.
+The ESFA no longer require a recovery plan for Hellesdon High School.
 The Integrated Curriculum Financial Planning model continues to be applied to the school, which has reduced the number of full time equivalent teachers and therefore reduced the staffing costs.

 The Trust has deliberately invested in extra senior leadership at Acle Academy to bring the school out of special measures and give better life chances for its students.
 The school is now on the path to being a school rated Good (as confirmed in an Ofsted monitoring visit in July 2019) and for this reason the Trust is keen to maintain its current staffing strategy.
 The Integrated Curriculum Financial Planning model has been applied to the school, which has reduced the number of full time equivalent teachers and therefore reduced the staffing costs.
 Student numbers are rising at the school but due to lagged income the trust will not see the financial benefits of this until the GAG income has caught up with the pupil numbers.
-Acle generated a deficit of £16,761, increasing its revenue deficit to £466,993.
-Whilst disappointing, this result is ahead of the recovery plan provided to the ESFA, with the carry forward balance being £18,000 better than projected.
+Acle generated a surplus of £111,922, reducing its revenue deficit to £355,071.
+This result is ahead of the recovery plan provided to the ESFA, with the carry forward balance being £89,273 better than projected.
 Acle's recovery plan does not expect the school to return to a positive revenue funds position until the end of 2025/26.

 The financial recovery plans for both Acle and Hellesdon have been prepared by the Principal and the Trust's Finance Manager.
 The Trust invited a School Resource Management Advisor (SRMA) to review the recovery plans in February 2020.
-Certain recommendations from the SRMA visit are being put into place in 2020-21, which will further support the recovery plans.
+Certain recommendations from the SRMA visit have been put into place in 2020 21, which will further support the recovery plans.
 These have been reviewed and accepted as being realistic targets by the Accounting Officer and the Chairman of the Board.

-Central services generated an in year a deficit of £5,095, increasing its revenue deficit carried forward at the year end to £482,292.
+Central services generated an in year a surplus of £8,870, increasing its revenue deficit carried forward at the year end to £473,422.
 As with any new organisation there were set up costs during the formation of the MAT.
-The 5% top slice model only provides sufficient income to cover the core costs of the central team, and a mechanism for recharging to individual academies additional value adding services provided by the central team is being developed.
-Action is also being taken to reduce costs, both staffing (through improved efficiency and use of technology) and non staffing in central services to make the Central Services operation more efficient and responsive.
+The 5% top slice model only provides sufficient income to cover the core costs of the central team.
+The focus for the trust moving forward is to invest in more services from the centre to improve meet the strategic objectives and deliver increased value to our schools.

-Overall the Trust made an in year surplus of £908,837 on revenue funds excluding pension and fixed assets, creating a surplus in revenue funds carried forwards as at 31 August 2020 to £342,305.
+Overall the Trust made an in year surplus of £1,246,246 on revenue funds excluding pension and fixed assets, creating a surplus in revenue funds carried forwards as at 31 August 2021 to £1,588,551.